aaronsb/target-process-docs/VISUALIZATION.md

 ### Files

 - `visualize-graph.js`: Main Node.js script that extracts data and serves the visualization
-- `visualization/index.html`: Frontend interface for the 3D graph
+- `generated/visualization/index.html`: Frontend interface for the 3D graph
-- `visualize-docs.sh`: Shell script to run the visualization tool

 ### Dependencies